My cork board wall in our playroom is happening!

 2. Keeping Things Level and Attaching The Cork

 This is where you need a second person to help!

 Lining the edge of your cork up to the top or bottom, start rolling the cork down or up the wall.
 Since my ceiling was sloped, I started at the bottom and rolled upwards.
 This was awkward to hold the cork roll up over my head, and I would have preferred starting at the top if it was not sloped!
 If your ceiling is mostly flat, I recommend starting at the top.

-Every 1.5 feet I stuck in an extra long brass tack to hold the cork into the wall.
-It went in easily to the cork, but I used a hammer to get it all the way into the drywall.
+Every 1.5-2 feet I stuck in an extra long brass tack to hold the cork into the wall.
+It went in easily to the cork, and I used my hammer to get it all the way into the drywall.
 The head of these tacks are smaller than normal tacks, and about the same color as the cork.
 They blend in perfectly.